firmai/firmai/TEMPLATE.md

 - Previously a researcher at University of Cambridge, Oxford University, and the Alan Turing Institute.
-- My expertise lies in synthetic data generation, agent-based simulators, and machine learning for asset management.
+- Worked with large quantitative firms in asset management and alpha discovery using machine learning.

 <table width="100%">